accesstechnology-mike/accesschatgpt/README.md

-# access: technology - ChatGPT Interface
+# access: chatgpt - Safe and Accessible ChatGPT Interface

 An accessible web interface for interacting with ChatGPT, designed with accessibility and assistive technologies in mind.